AxonIQ/reference-guide/introduction/architecture-overview/tactical-patterns.md

-# Application structure (TODO)
+# Tactial Patterns and Concepts

+Inside Bounded Context live tactical paterns and concepts: entities, aggregates, value objects, sagas and others.

+## Application Structure

-  To better understand concepts and patterns we intorduce 'giftcard' domain where customers can issue, redeem or cancel giftcards.
+To better understand this concepts we intorduce 'giftcard' domain where customers can issue, redeem or cancel giftcards.
 Let's quickly visualize potential code structure of this domain model:

  - com.example.giftcard
    - api